JonJagger/cyber-dojo/readme.txt

   This name partially determines the name of the ruby function used to parse the run-tests output (to see if the increment is red or green).

-4:font_size
-  This can be set to values not listed in the editArea font-size drop-down list.
+4.1:font_size
+  Optional (css pt size value), default is '14' 4.2:font_family
+  Optional (css value), default is 'monospace' 4.3:font_weight
+  Optional (css value), default is 'normal'
+4.4:color
+  Optional (css value), default is 'white' 4.5:background_color
-  Optional.
-The default is 14.
+  Optional (css value), default is '#686868'

 5:tab_size
-  Optional.
-The default is 4.

-6.font_family
-  Optional.
-The default is monospace.
+  Optional, default is 4

 Some Notes